Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Across all routes, there is an average service frequency of 129 trips per day, equating to approximately four weekly trips per stop.
-The accompanying map displays the 100 nearest stops to Thurgoona's location centrepoint.
+Service frequency averages 129 trips per day across all routes, equating to approximately 4 weekly trips per individual stop.
+The accompanying map displays the 100 nearest stops to the location centrepoint.

 Frequently Asked Questions - Transport